This website uses cookies to ensure you get the best experience on our website. MORE INFO

 • the latest financial information

-Directors update their skills, knowledge and familiarity with the Group through their participation at meetings of the Board and its committees and through regular meetings with management at the head office and in the divisions.
+Directors update their skills, knowledge and understanding of the Company’s businesses through their participation at meetings of the Board and its committees and through regular meetings with management at the head office and in the divisions.
 Directors are regularly updated by the Company Secretary on their legal and other duties as Directors of a listed company.

 Through the Company Secretary, Directors are able to obtain appropriate professional training and advice.

 Each Director ensures that he/she can give sufficient time and attention to the affairs of the Group.
 All Directors disclose to the Board on their first appointment their interests as a Director or otherwise in other companies or organisations and such declarations of interests are updated regularly.
-No Director was a director of more than three listed companies (including the Company) at 31st December 2021.
+No Director was a director of more than two other listed companies (excluding the Company) at 31st December 2023.

 Details of Directors’ other appointments are shown in their biographies in the section of this annual report headed Directors and Officers.